 Paris College of Art, a new name for a college with over 30 years of experience, promotes the artistic and intellectual maturation of promising students into exceptional artists, photographers, designers, and design managers.

 Grounded in the Parisian landscape, informed by the European art and design world, nourished by a faculty of leaders in the creative industries from the world over, and replenished by students from over 50 countries, Paris College of Art is a truly international college.
-PCA is guided by a Board of Trustees comprised of Ray Allen, Annie Cohen-Solal, Merrikay Hall and Jeffrey Nesin.
+PCA is guided by a Board of Trustees comprised of Annie Cohen-Solal, Merrikay Hall, Jeffrey Nesin and David Peck.

 Aude Prebay grew up in Sub-Saharan Africa, then in the United States, before she pursued her studies in France and Mexico.
 She graduated from the Master in Management of ESCPEAP in 2005.
 Aude worked for 5 years in strategy consulting for major private and public groups throughout Europe, she also has field experience working for education NGOs in Africa and South-East Asia.